ChuuniMage/krzysztophor/initialisationAndOnMessage.md

 This is not ideal for the following reasons.

 The 1.0 Release initialisation process, as follows, makes the following improvements:
-- `Server ID`, `botPermissionsRoleList`, and `VIPRoleList`, are all moved to config.json, to decouple the details of the server itself from the main index file.
+- `Server ID`, `botPermissionsRoleList`, and `VIPRoleList`, are all moved to the config.json, to decouple the details of the server itself from the main index file.
 - `isMemberVIP` function is defined prior, so that it isn't redefiend every time a message event is sent
-- The bot permissions checks have been extracted into a function, to declutter the `on message` event code
+- The bot permissions checks have been extracted into the `messageHasBotPermissions` function, to declutter the `on message` event code
 - The initialisation confirmation console log, "The swans have been released!" is moved to the end of the initialisation, rather than the start.
 Now it's a useful message in the console.

 ```typescript